 Have you ever wondered why peanut butter cookies have that iconically pressed cross-hatch pattern?
 The reason for it is that the dough itself is rather heavy and stiff and because of that it doesn’t melt or spread out on it’s own like most cookies do, so for it to have that flat cookie-shape a little help is needed!

-Using the flat back of a fork, gently press down on your rounds.
-Lift your fork (you might even need to peel the dough off the fork) and rotate your fork 90 degrees, like you’re making an X, and press your fork down once more to create the cross hatch.
+Using the flat back of a fork, gently press down on your rounds to make an imprint and then slide your fork back towards you.
+Rotate your fork 90 degrees, like you’re making an X, and press and slide your fork down once more to create the cross hatch.

 Once done, pop your tray of cookies into your preheated oven for 10-12 minutes.
 You did remember to preheat your oven, didn’t you?